-Unlike carbohydrates, the authors did not compare all fats, as they found that replacing a small amount of carbohydrates with polyunsaturated fats reduced the risk of total mortality and non-cardiovascular disease mortality.
+Unlike carbohydrates, the authors did not compare all fats.
+They found that replacing a small number of carbohydrates with polyunsaturated fats reduced the risk of total mortality and non-cardiovascular disease mortality.

 Which begs the question: is a higher intake of polyunsaturated fats protective?
-Or is it simply associated with better nutritional status and / or unmeasured markers of SES?
+Or is it associated with better nutritional status and unmeasured markers of SES?

-On the one hand, it facilitates the detection of real effects, and the varied population allows generalizations.
+On the one hand, it facilitates the detection of natural effects, and the varied population allows generalizations.

-On the other hand, by combining data from people who live very different lifestyles, have access to different sets of resources, and vary in genetic characteristics, the researchers made it more difficult to determine whether those general results apply to specific subpopulations.
+On the other hand, by combining data from people who live very different lifestyles, have access to additional resources, and vary in genetic characteristics, the researchers made it more difficult to determine whether those general results apply to specific subpopulations.

-In other words, any conclusions drawn from your analyzes will hold better for the general world population than for a specific population or individual.
+In other words, any conclusions drawn from your analysis will hold better for the general world population than for a specific population or individual.

 Now, one must remember that this is all speculation based on the limitations of this study and epidemiological research in general.

-Many other potential factors could be contributing to the trends we see in the data, but even so, the data shows an association between high carbohydrate intake and total mortality and non-cardiovascular mortality.
+Many other potential factors could be contributing to the trends we see in the data.
+Still, even so, the data shows an association between high carbohydrate intake and total mortality and non-cardiovascular mortality.

-And it’s actually quite impressive that the trends remain after adjusting for so many covariates.
+And it’s pretty impressive that the trends remain after adjusting for so many covariates.